deeedob/thesis/content/21_foundation_clap.md

 3. `create_plugin(~)` is responsible for instantiating the plugin(s).

 At the heart of the communication between the host and a plugin is the `clap_plugin_t` type.
 It defines the essential functions that a host will invoke to control the plugin, such as initializing, processing audio, and handling events.
-It is through this interface that the plugin exposes its capabilities and responds to the host, thereby allowing for the dynamic and interactive processes required for audio manipulation and creation.
+It is through this interface that the plugin exposes its capabilities and responds to the host.

 ![CLAP factory](images/clap_factory.png){width=77%}